njasm/container/README.md

     }
 );

-// MyDatabase is instantiated and stored for future requests to this service, and then returned.
+// MyDatabase is instantiated and stored, for future requests to this service,
+// and then returned.
 $db = $container->get("Database");

 // now the stored instance of MyDatabase is returned.